drwin22/2023_syllabus1/index.md

 # Consequences

-An instructor may impose a sanction on the student that varies depending upon the instructor’s evaluation of the nature and gravity of the offense.
+An instructor may impose a sanction on the student that varies depending upon the instructorâs evaluation of the nature and gravity of the offense.
 Possible sanctions include but are not limited to, the
-following: (1) Require the student to redo the assignment; (2) Require the student to complete another assignment; (3) Assign a grade of zero to the assignment; (4) Assign a final grade of “F” for the course.
+following: (1) Require the student to redo the assignment; (2) Require the student to complete another assignment; (3) Assign a grade of zero to the assignment; (4) Assign a final grade of âFâ for the course.
 A student may appeal these decisions according to the Academic Grievance Procedure.
 (See the relevant section in the Student Handbook.)
 Multiple violations of this policy will result in a referral to the Conduct